- 📖 Geeky Medics OSCE Book

-Cholesterol is a lipid that can be either absorbed from dietary sources or synthesised in the liver.
+Cholesterol is a lipid that can be absorbed from dietary sources or synthesised in the liver.
 It is an essential component of cell membranes allowing them to maintain permeability and fluidity.
 Cholesterol is also required for the production of steroid hormones and fat-soluble vitamins.

 They provide a way for water-insoluble lipids to be carried in the circulation, acting as a biological taxi, picking them up and dropping them off where they are required.

-VLDL (very-low-density lipoprotein) – carries newly synthesised triglycerides from the liver to adipose tissue
+- VLDL (very-low-density lipoprotein): carries newly synthesised triglycerides from the liver to adipose tissue

-IDL (intermediate-density lipoprotein) – an intermediate form of lipoprotein (between VLDL and LDL)
+- IDL (intermediate-density lipoprotein): an intermediate form of lipoprotein (between VLDL and LDL)

-LDL (low-density lipoprotein) – carries cholesterol from the liver to various cells of the body
+- LDL (low-density lipoprotein): carries cholesterol from the liver to various cells of the body

-HDL (high-density lipoprotein) – collects cholesterol from tissues and returns it to the liver
+- HDL (high-density lipoprotein): collects cholesterol from tissues and returns it to the liver

-1. Fat and cholesterol absorbed in the gastrointestinal tractare assembled to form chylomicrons.
+1. Fat and cholesterol which have been absorbed from the gastrointestinal tract are assembled to form chylomicrons.

 2. The chylomicrons then travel in the bloodstream to peripheral tissues.

-5. Empty HDLis produced as a byproduct of steps 3 and 4.
+5. Empty HDL is produced as a byproduct of steps 3 and 4.